SETI/rms-opus/import/README.md

 to build the NEW schema

+takes care of django files too so just run build_db.py and that's your db

+/// old stuff:

 # Once you deploy a database to OPUS 1 this procedure will magically update OPUS 2 with the same data.